Tatikoma/react-mst/README.md

 Performant asynchronous pure PHP Micro Service Transport using plain TCP layer based on ReactPHP.

 Library not enough much functional and not recommended for production use.
-For production use need to provide some much functional like: logging, statistics, debug, unit tests, timeouts, better error handling.
+For production use need to provide some much functional like: logging, statistics, debug, unit tests, timeouts, better error handling, client authentication and tls encryption options.

 This library provides clients and server: